ljbaker/ljbaker.github.io/_posts/2017-04-08-regression-from-scratch.md

 ---
 layout: posts
-title: "Linear Regression from Scratch (Linear Algebra)"
+title: "Linear Regression from Scratch (using Linear Algebra)"
 date: 2017-04-08
 ---
 A few weeks ago I posted a brief tutorial on linear algebra.
 It's hard